akkaouim/ECD_coaching_bot_comparison/README.md

 - Average FLW score by method and version

 ### User Engagement Tab
+- Median number of participant messages per session by method and version
-- Median user words per session by method and version
+- Median user words per session by method and version (with outlier filtering)
-- Session progression analysis with interactive line graphs
+- Session progression analysis with interactive line graphs and outlier filtering

 ### Definitions Tab
 - Version definitions and experiment ID mappings